-VIDEO: Massive sinkhole swallows SUV
+Video: Massive sinkhole swallows SUV

-COLORADO --A massive sinkhole opened up and swallowed an SUV on a Colorado street.
+SHERIDAN, Colorado --A massive sinkhole opened up and swallowed an SUV on a Colorado street.

 It happened during a drenching thunderstorm in Sheridan Tuesday night.

-Police say the rain impacted a pipe below the pavement which then gave way.
+Police say the rain impacted a pipe below the pavement, which then gave way.

 Sheridan police tweeted that the driver of the Toyota RAV4 was OK and shared a photo showing the vehicle submerged in water 15 feet down.